-A culture committee is a group of diverse people from different parts of an organization who meet and interact regularly to help promote, address, and work on shaping the culture of a company.
-Importantly, this group is not responsible for culture or for “fixing” any issues—this should be addressed by leadership.
-Instead, the committee develops events that will enhance company culture, brings observations to the forefront, and acts to propel change.
+A culture committee is a group of people from different parts of an organization who meet and interact regularly to help promote, address, and work on shaping a company’s culture.
+This group is not responsible for culture or for “fixing” any issues.
+Instead, their job is to promote a positive company culture to make the business a pleasant place to work.
 Members also regularly communicate with team members and leadership, acting as a direct link between employees and the executives at the company.

 Should You Create a Culture Committee at Your Company?

-A culture committee is a grassroots effort that allows people from all levels and areas of your organization to help shape your company culture instead of following a top-down approach developed by leadership.
-There are many reasons why this approach can be a positive step for your organization:
+A culture committee is a grassroots effort that allows people from all levels and areas of your organization to shape your company culture.
+There are many reasons why this approach can be beneficial:

-- Culture committees can help you get perspective on culture at your company: Committees can communicate with and survey team members, allowing them to get a sense of what employees think of the existing culture and where improvements could be made.
+- Gain new perspective: Committees can communicate with and survey team members, allowing them to get a sense of what employees think of the existing culture and where improvements could be made.

-- Culture committees can foster new ideas: Without a committee, cultural efforts may be ad hoc.
-A successful committee can bring forward new and more effective ideas, such as special events your company can celebrate or recognition programs it might be useful to create.
+- Foster new ideas: A successful committee can bring forward new and more effective ideas, such as special events your company can celebrate or recognition programs to make employees feel appreciated.

 How Can You Create a Successful Culture Committee?

-- Inform your team: Discuss what a culture committee is and why you are creating one, and help your team understand what they can approach committee members about.
-You can use Connecteam updates to quickly tell your whole organization about your plans.
+- Inform your team: Discuss what a culture committee is and why the company is creating one, and help your team understand what they can approach committee members about.
+You can use Connecteam’s company newsfeed to quickly tell your whole organization about your plans at once.

-- Seek diverse, cross-functional volunteers: Ask for team members who might be interested in taking part and narrow down volunteers to build a committee with a variety of backgrounds, ages, company roles, ethnicities, and genders.
-You should also look for a diversity of opinions and views.
-In addition to committee members who are enthusiastic about culture at your company, look for individuals with a more critical view to help bring new perspectives to meetings.
-You may need to approach some individuals directly rather than waiting for them to volunteer.
+- Seek diverse, cross-functional volunteers: Ask team members who might be interested in taking part and narrow down volunteers to build a diverse committee.
+You may also want to look for individuals with more critical viewpoints to bring new perspectives to meetings.

-- Create clear, written expectations: Decide what role each member of the committee will take on and how often reports will be sent to leadership.
-Create a charter and a written set of goals to shape the committee’s work.
-At some companies, HR oversees this committee, but in other organizations, committee members may report directly to a CEO.
-Decide how this will work at your organization.
+- Create clear, written expectations: Decide what role each member of the committee will take on and how they’ll document meetings.
+Create a list of goals to shape the committee’s work, and who they’ll report to.
+At some companies, HR oversees this committee, but in other organizations, committee members may report directly to a manager of CEO.

 - Set a budget: Create a budget for events, special treats, and meetings.
-Even a modest budget can allow the committee to bring in coffee and dessert occasionally to boost morale.
+Even a modest budget can allow the committee to bring in treats like coffee and dessert occasionally to boost morale.